Servane-Gey/Spatial-classification-trees/README.md

 # Spatial classification trees

-This repository contains the main features and code sources from experiments developed with the package **spatcart** in the article *Spatial Classification Trees*, by A. Bar-Hen, S. Gey and J.-M. Poggi, HAL 01837065 (2018).
+This repository contains the main features and code sources from experiments developed with the package **spatcart** in the article *Spatial CART Classification Trees*, by A. Bar-Hen, S. Gey and J.-M. Poggi, HAL 01837065 (2018).
 To install the **spatcart** package, we suggest to use R package **devtools** and the command
 * devtools::install_github("Servane-Gey/spatcart")